10up/wp-content-connect/Readme.md

 `$to` (String) Second post type in the relationship

-`$type` (String) Unique name for this relationship, used to distinguish between multiple relationships between the same post types
+`$name` (String) Unique name for this relationship, used to distinguish between multiple relationships between the same post types

 `$args` (Array) Array of options for the relationship